Irish singer Sinead O'Connor of Nothing Compares 2 U fame dies at 56

 It wouldn’t be until her inking of a contract with Chrysalis Records did Sinead receive wider critical acclaim for the release of her debut album, The Lion and The Cobra.
 But it was through her 1990 release, I Do Not Want What I Haven’t Got, featuring a now classic cover of Prince’s Nothing Compares 2 U, that truly cemented Sinead’s global recognition as a musical artist.

 In 2018, she went on to convert to Islam and adopted the name Shuhada Sadaqat.
-Tragically in 2022, her 17-year-old son Shane died, which led to the cancellation of her then upcoming world tour and the release of her eleventh studio album, No Veteran Dies Alone.
+Tragically in 2022, her 17-year-old son Shane died, which led to the cancellation of her then-upcoming world tour and the delayed release of her eleventh studio album, No Veteran Dies Alone.
 She is survived by her remaining three children.

 We extend our deepest condolences to her family during this trying time.